 - collaborated with a team to develop interview protocols, consent forms, and recruiting strategies/materials;

 - conducted and analyzed more than 40 semi-structured interviews with members of the education research and practice communities;

 - and been introduced to new analysis software such as SAS for quantitative data and UCINet for social network data.

 I have also gained critical experience in communicating research findings.
-In order for my future research to have real world impact, it is vital that I am able to successfully communicate within academia and beyond.
+In order for my future research to have real-world impact, it is vital that I am able to successfully communicate within academia and beyond.

 I have now co-authored two published academic writing projects, a book chapter and a manuscript published in the peer-reviewed academic journal, Educational Researcher.
-I have also facilitated a presentation at a conference of the Society for Research on Educational Effectiveness, co-presented a paper at the annual meeting of the American Educational Research Association, and independently presented a poster at the a conference of the Eastern Evaluation Research Society.
+I have also facilitated a presentation at a conference of the Society for Research on Educational Effectiveness, co-presented a paper at the annual meeting of the American Educational Research Association, and independently presented a poster at a conference of the Eastern Evaluation Research Society.

 One of the most valuable experiences I have had was learning to write and present results to a non-academic audience.
-I led the development of an individualized report of survey results and presented them in person to the schools who participated in our study.
+I led the development of an individualized report of survey results and presented them in person to the schools that participated in our study.